Malcolm Webster fatal crash: Constable's 1994 concerns

 He told the court: "I also returned to the scene when off-duty, such was my unease with what I had seen."

-The court heard Ch Insp Wallace raised the matter with senior colleagues.'Only one'
+The court heard Ch Insp Wallace raised the matter with senior colleagues.

 Advocate depute Derek Ogg, prosecuting, asked: "Were you later told the matter had been fully investigated and nothing untoward had been found?"